-Disclaimer: I am a SEO Consultant, but this won’t be a veiled pitch.
+Disclaimer: I am a digital marketing consultant, but this won’t be a veiled pitch.
 As a matter of fact, I’m going to tell you outright that outsourcing your SEO to me, or any other company could be a big mistake, especially if you’re just starting a business.

 I was watching ABC’s Shark Tank the other day, a show where entrepreneurs pitch investors with hopes of raising an investment.
 In one particular pitch, two Harvard grads pitched Surprise Ride, a subscription service delivering interactive activities in a box to children.
 While they had some traction, one of the biggest mistakes (at least in Mark Cuban’s eyes) was mentioning that she hired one of the leading marketing agencies within her niche, and another company to monetize that traffic (presumably a conversion rate optimization agency).
 And before going out, he offered the following advice, “…The fact that you need go out and get this marketing company, you need to go out and get this optimization company, you need to get these other companies, that means you don’t have that road to success directly in your mind.
 When you’re an entrepreneur, you have to be able to control your own destiny.”

 None of the sharks ended up investing, you can watch the entire clip here (I’d recommend it – it’s entertaining and educational):

 Mark Cuban was absolutely right – you have to be in control of your own destiny.
 And as many businesses find out, outsourcing SEO/Marketing can often times backfire with the advent of algorithmic updates like Google Panda/Penguin.
 Small businesses and startups aren’t the only ones to fall from poor SEO companies, even big brands like Overstock.com, JC Penny, Expedia and even Google themselves, have been hit with penalties.